 Cat Mathematics: The Cat's Meow, Population Growth, & Cat Geometry

 I'm back for my third episode of cat mathematics!
 This is the series where I combine the Internet's favorite creature with the language of the universe.
 Yes that's right, cats and math combined together.
 In my last two articles I took you on a journey of epic proportions where we learned about many interesting things such as cat stacking and cats on the moon.
 This time around I plan on exploring the mathematics of sound (as it pertains to cat's of course) as well as some interesting facets of cat population growth.
-And finally I plan on closing the discussing by taking you back to elementary school to learn about a simple geometry problem with a cat related twist.
+And finally, I plan on closing the discussion by taking you back to elementary school to learn about a simple geometry problem with a cat related twist.
 So without further ado, let's bring on the cats (and math)!

 The Cat's Meow

 A cat's meow is often heard when they are pining for some food or attention.
 In those instances, the sound can either be quite pleasant or only slightly annoying.
 However, some cats tend to have quite a loud and bothersome yowl.
 Cat's aren't typically as loud as dogs, but there's nothing like the sound of 50 yowling cats trying to wake you up 1AM.
 A typical cat's yowl can top out at over 45 decibels (compare that to a barking dog which can come in at 70 decibels).
 So now I wonder, just how many cats will it take to wake up my neighbors?

 The relationship between a sound's intensity and how it changes with distance is defined by the inverse square law:

 Where I represents the sounds intensity (in decibels) at locations 1 and 2 and D represents distances 1 and 2 from the source of the sound.